ColorlibHQ/Sparkling/readme.txt

 * Recreated default WordPress gallery support
 * Improved code consistency in extra.php file
 * Several other code improvement for main theme functions
+* Recreated logic behind color in Theme Options.
+Now these settings provides with more flexibility.

 = 1.4.2 - 24.05.2014 =